 It’s got a full HD screen crammed into 4.7-inches, which brings a 468ppi – well above what’s needed for the eye to discern, and it does definitely bring sumptuous sharpness throughout the use of the phone.

-On top of that there’s a CPU and RAM combo that is barely bettered, a more-than-enough 32GB of storage and top-end Bluetooth, Wi-Fi and 3G / 4G connections, all topped off by a completely re-imagined version of HTC Sense.
+On top of that there’s a good CPU and RAM combo, a more-than-enough 32GB of storage and top-end Bluetooth, Wi-Fi and 3G / 4G connections, all topped off by a completely re-imagined version of HTC Sense.
 What’s not to like?

 It’s at the sharp end of the smartphone price scale, although can be had for around £34 per month on a two year deal in the UK, which isn’t too bad at all compared to the competition.
-On a SIM free deal, it’s actually very impressive: £480 for the phone without having to monkey about with a network.
+On a SIM free deal, it’s still not too bad: £480 for the phone without having to monkey about with a network.